British & Irish Cup

 The British & Irish Cup sees revision to the current structure for the 2013-14 season, moving from 32 teams to 24, playing in six pools of four.

 Following the restructure, four Principality Premiership teams will now represent Wales in the competition, joining the 12 clubs of the Greene King IPA Championship as well as four from each of Ireland and Scotland.
 Selection of the Welsh teams will be based on regional play-offs at the start of next season, with final positions in this season’s Principality Premiership giving teams Home field advantage.

 RFU Professional Rugby Director Rob Andrew commented: “The British & Irish Cup organising committee agreed that the reduction in clubs would make for a more competitive league competition.
 The regional play-offs are a positive way of ensuring an appropriate regional spread combined with the best teams representing Wales in the competition, while the top four finishers in the Scottish domestic leagues will be automatically included alongside the 12 Championship clubs.”

 Photo: RFU Archive

-The third season of the British & Irish Cup produced some intense competition and next season is expected to be no different, so stay up-to-date with the action in the News section.
+The fourth season of the British & Irish Cup produced some intense competition and next season is expected to be no different, so stay up-to-date with the action in the News section.